 So, this is going to be a very emotional (for me), a very personal and most probably a very poorly articulated post.
 Incredibly it’s NOT going to be about Kathleen and Down syndrome (well, not primarily).
 And if you wonder why I would feel the need to make it public, well, 2 reasons come to mind: therapy (at least for me) and awareness (you all know how big I am on awareness, right?).

-The thing is, a few months ago, our Jessica was diagnosed with Asperger’s.
+The thing is, a few months ago, our Jessica was diagnosed with Autism.
 (And if you are wondering, I did ask Jessica’s permission before I posted this!).
 It was completely by fluke as we’d gone to a GP for sudden bouts of insomnia and 45mn in he suggested she be assessed for Autism.
 So, we did just that.

 Although it was a massive shock (to put it mildly), it was also like the light switch was put on, the last 12 years flashed in front of my eyes and they all made so much sense.
-For Jessica too, at last she knows why she feels so different to her peers, why the concept of friendship eludes her, why she struggles with the complexity of socially acceptable and unacceptable behaviours which can vary from one country to another, from one school to another, from one family to another, even from one person to another (even I, the social animal that I am can get lost at times in these social meanders!!), I could go on.
+For Jessica too, at last she now knew why she felt so different to her peers, why the concept of friendship eluded her (not anymore, though!), why she struggled with the complexity of socially acceptable and unacceptable behaviours which can vary from one country to another, from one school to another, from one family to another, even from one person to another (even I, the social animal that I am can get lost at times in these social meanders!!), I could go on.
 The point is, when I first found out, my brain did what it does best: research and see what you can do to help her out.
 And I did.

 My heart, on the other hand is still lagging behind, way behind.
 You see, with children with Down syndrome, say, or any other VISIBLE difficulties, the “advantage” is that not only do you know from the time they are born and therefore put everything in place for that special journey, but ALSO everybody else knows straight away just by looking at them and excuses those children for whatever they’re not doing right, lets them get away with just about anything.
 And they do, bless them, get away with so much…